 Music Admissions Coordinator Assistant and Public Events Office

-Current first-year, nine-month contracts provide stipend from $4,500 to $9,000.
+Current first-year, nine-month contracts provide stipends from $5,000 to $9,000.
 In addition, students receive a partial to full tuition scholarship (instructional fees and non-resident fees) up to $17,476, for a total package up to $26,476 per year.

 Bachelor’s degree in music, 3.0 GPA and unconditional admission to the Graduate College.
 To be considered for an assistantship, candidates must present a campus interview.